-Switzerland is among the highly developed nations in the world, and according to data from the IMF, it has the highest nominal wealth per adult.
-Switzerland's history spans across several centuries with the country being formally formed in 1291 after the death of the emperor of Habsburg.
-Switzerland has long maintained a neutral position in world events which caused tensions among the citizens, particularly during the First World War.
-Christianity has long been the dominant religion in the state although the percentage of the population who identify with the religion has declined from 98.7% in 1910 to 66.9% in 2016.
+Christianity has long been the dominant religion of the Swiss people although the percentage of the population who identify with the religion has declined from 98.7% in 1910 to 66.9% today.
 The Swiss constitution guarantees freedom of religion and provides that there be no state religion.

 Islam - 5.2%

-At least 5% of the Swiss population in 2016 identified with Islam as their religion.
-Traditionally Islam has not had a significant presence in Switzerland except during the 10th century when Arabs and Berbers occupied parts of Swiss territory.
-Islam has spread to Switzerland due to migrant communities mainly from nations such as Bosnia, Turkey, and Albania.
-The 1990's saw a massive influx of Muslim migrants into the country as people fled from the Yugoslav War.
+Around 5.2% of the Swiss population identifies as Muslim.
+Islam in Switzerland dates back to around the 10th century when Arabs and Berbers lived in parts of Swiss territory.
+Many Swiss Muslims have their origins in relatively nearby countries like Bosnia, Turkey, and Albania.
+The 1990s saw a massive influx of Muslim migrants into the country as people fled from the Yugoslav War.
 The first mosque in Switzerland was built in 1962 by the Ahmadiyya Muslim Community on a parcel of land given to them by the Swiss government.
-In 2009, Switzerland held a referendum that resulted in a ban on construction of minarets.
+In 2009, Switzerland held a controversial referendum that resulted in a ban on construction of minarets.

 Judaism - 0.3%

 Jews have lived in Switzerland for nearly a millennium and during that time they have faced immeasurable persecution.
-Many of the Jews living in Bern in 1294 were killed by the Christians in the city seeking revenge for a murdered Christian boy.
 Jews were only granted equal rights in 1876.
-Census data indicates that nearly 20,000 Jews are living in Switzerland with the Zurich Metropolitan area having the highest concentration of Jews, a third of their total population.
+Census data indicates that nearly 20,000 Jews are living in Switzerland with the Zurich Metropolitan area having the highest concentration of Jewish communities, a third of their total population.
 Ruth Dreifuss was elected the first woman president of the Swiss Confederation and the only person with a Jewish background to hold the position.

 Religious Tolerance in Switzerland